History of Finland: Finland in the Second World War

 The Finnish government did not participate in the systematic killing of Jews, although the country remained a "co-belligerent", a de facto ally of Germany until 1944.
 In total, eight German Jewish refugees were handed over to the German authorities.
 In the Tehran Conference of 1942, the leaders of the Allies agreed that Finland was fighting a separate war against the Soviet Union, and that in no way was it hostile to the Western allies.
 The Soviet Union was the only Allied country against which Finland had conducted military operations.
 Unlike any of the Axis nations, Finland was a parliamentary democracy throughout the 1939–1945 period.
 The commander of Finnish armed forces during the Winter War and the Continuation War, Carl Gustaf Emil Mannerheim, became the President of Finland at the very end of the Continuation War.
-Finland made a separate armistice agreement with the Soviet Union on 19 September 1944, and was the only bordering country of USSR in Europe (alongside Norway, which has only gained its own border with the Soviet Union after the war) that kept its independence after the war.
+Finland made a separate armistice agreement with the Soviet Union on 19 September 1944, and was the only bordering country of USSR in Europe (alongside Norway, which gained a border with the Soviet Union only after the war) that kept its independence after the war.

 During and in between the wars, approximately 80,000 Finnish war-children were evacuated abroad: 5% went to Norway, 10% to Denmark, and the rest to Sweden.
 Most of the children were sent back by 1948, but 15–20% remained abroad.

 The Moscow Armistice was signed between Finland on one side and the Soviet Union and Britain on the other side on 19 September 1944, ending the Continuation War.
 The armistice compelled Finland to drive German troops from its territory, leading to the Lapland War 1944–1945.

 In 1947, Finland reluctantly declined Marshall aid in order to preserve good relations with the Soviets, ensuring Finnish autonomy.
 Nevertheless, the United States shipped secret development aid and financial aid to the non-communist SDP (Social Democratic Party).
 Establishing trade with the Western powers, such as Britain, and the reparations to the Soviet Union caused Finland to transform itself from a primarily agrarian economy to an industrialised one.
 After the reparations had been paid off, Finland continued to trade with the Soviet Union in the framework of bilateral trade.